sudeepraja/sudeepraja.github.io/_posts/2017-12-28-Influence.md

 There are two acceptable ways to write the digit '7'.
 It can be written with or without a line in the middle.
 Given an unlabelled dataset of 7s written in both ways, the task is to find which ones have a dash and which ones don't.

-Solarized dark             |  Solarized Ocean :-------------------------:|:-------------------------:
+Without Line            |  With Line :-------------------------:|:-------------------------:
 ![enter image description here](https://raw.githubusercontent.com/sudeepraja/sudeepraja.github.io/master/images/7normal.png)  |  ![enter image description here](https://raw.githubusercontent.com/sudeepraja/sudeepraja.github.io/master/images/7dash.png)